DataDog/documentation/content/en/logs/guide/aws-eks-fargate-logs-with-kinesis-data-firehose.md

  | `kubernetes.pod_name` | `pod_name` |
  | `kubernetes.docker_id` | `container_id` |

-4. After creating this pipeline, logs emitted by the sample app should be tagged like this example with the log attributes remapped to Kubernetes tags:
+4. After creating this pipeline, logs emitted by the sample app are tagged like this example with the log attributes remapped to Kubernetes tags:
 {{< img src="logs/guide/aws-eks-fargate-logs-with-kinesis-data-firehose/log_example_remapped.jpg" alt="The detail view of a log in Datadog with the container_id, kube_container_name, kube_namespace, and pod_name tags" responsive="true">}}

 ## Further Reading